DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Method

 Inspired by the fact that geometric properties can always be captured by their differential forms \cite{spivak1970comprehensive}, we propose to impose an explicit constraint on the underlying geometry of the scene through differential contrastive learning shown in Fig.~\ref{fig:DCL}.
 Let $f^l = \phi^l(\dm^\syn)$, $\hat{f}^l = \phi^l(\hat{\dm^\real})$ be the feature maps extracted from the $l$-th layer of the encoder $\phi$ applied on the synthetic depth map $\dm^\syn$ and the synthesized depth map $\hat{\dm^\real}$.
 Also, let $f^l_i$ be the feature vector from $f^l$ at the spatial location $i$.
 We apply the following sampling mechanism to collect positive and negative pairs:

-where $i,j,k$ are different spatial locations on the feature maps.
-Note each sample consists of two differential vectors (synthetic and synthesized) computed either at the same pair-wise locations (positive) or different pair-wise locations (negative) (see Fig.~\ref{fig:DCL}).
+where $j,k$ are different spatial locations sampled around $i$ following a Gaussian.
+Note that each sample consists of two differential vectors (synthetic and synthesized) computed either at the same pair-wise locations (positive) or different pair-wise locations (negative) (see Fig.~\ref{fig:DCL}).
 Given the InfoNCE loss:

-Our differential contrastive loss is defined as:
+Our {\bf differential contrastive loss} is defined as:

 here $(i,j,k's)$ can be randomly sampled to avoid enumerating the entire grid.
-The key insight is that, we want the differentials to be similar (invariant) before and after the transformation, i.e., the depth values may be altered due to the noise or missing regions learned from real depth maps; however, the underlying geometric structures captured by the differentials should be similar.
+The key insight is that, we want the differential features to be similar (invariant) before and after the transformation, i.e., the depth values may be altered due to the noise or missing regions learned from real depth maps; however, the underlying geometric structures captured by the differentials should be similar.
 In other words, the proposed differential contrastive loss explicitly enforces the consistency between geometric structures of the synthetic and synthesized depth maps, while leaving enough flexibility for the transformation network to learn real variations.
 Note, differential contrastive losses over feature maps from multiple layers of the encoder $\phi$ are also computed, making it possible to capture both local and global geometric properties.

-Given that a global shift in the depth values might be differentiated away and thus can not be detected with the proposed differential contrastive loss\footnote{Also, there is no incentive for the discriminator to stop global shifts}, we apply an identity loss on the real depth map $\dm^\real$ to prevent potential global shifts in the range of the synthesized depth:
+Given that a global shift in the depth values might be differentiated away and thus can not be detected with the proposed differential contrastive loss, we apply an identity loss on the real depth map $\dm^\real$ to prevent potential global shifts in the range of the synthesized depth:

 which is the $L1$ loss between a real depth map and its transformed version.
 The {\bf final training loss} of the proposed differential contrastive learning for synthesizing realistic depth maps from synthetic ones is: